Paris, FrancePosition filled

 About the position

-You will be in charge of everything related to asset liability management.
-You will also be the treasury manager.
-In short, you will be the bank’s point of reference for any topic that touches on the management and evolution of our balance sheet.
+You will be in charge of everything related to treasury and asset liability management (ALM).
+In short, you will be the bank’s point of reference for any topic that touches on cash flows and refinancing.

 Generally speaking, you will:

 - Manage our cash on a day-to-day basis, specifically by being responsible for our central bank account and interbank transactions.

 - Define and implement our funding, investment and hedging strategies.